The Day Tokyo-3 Stood Still

-is the eleventh episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
-The episode, written by Hideaki Anno and Yoji Enokido and directed by Tetsuya Watanabe, was first broadcast on TV Tokyo on December 13, 1995.
+The Day Tokyo-3 Stood Still, also known by the Japanese title is the eleventh episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
+The episode, written by Hideaki Anno and Yōji Enokido and directed by Tetsuya Watanabe, was first broadcast on TV Tokyo on December 13, 1995.
 The series is set fifteen years after a worldwide cataclysm named Second Impact and is mostly set in the futuristic, fortified city of Tokyo-3.
-The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
+The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat with beings called Angels.
 In this episode, the special agency Nerv suddenly experiences a blackout due to sabotage by unidentified third parties.
 The three Evangelion mecha pilots, Shinji, Rei Ayanami and Asuka Langley Soryu, join forces to take down the ninth Angel, Matarael.

-The episode, part of the series' action arc, blends comedy and action together and is markedly positive in its portrayal of the characters' relationships, particularly those of the three main characters.
+The episode, part of the series's action arc, blends comedy and action together and is markedly positive in its portrayal of the characters' relationships, particularly those of the three main characters.
 "The Day Tokyo-3 Stood Still" echoes Hideaki Anno's typical themes, seeking to philosophically explore the value of technology and its role in the contemporary world.
 Several companies were involved in the production of the episode, including Studio Ghibli.

-"The Day Tokyo-3 Stood Still" drew a 9.0% audience share on Japanese television, and was positively received by critics.
+"The Day Tokyo-3 Stood Still" drew a 9.0% audience share on Japanese television and was positively received by critics.
 Reviewers repeatedly praised Matarael's battle, pacing, script, positive tone, and the exploration of philosophical themes presented in the installment.

 Plot

-Shinji Ikari, the pilot of the mecha Eva-01, calls his cold and distant father Gendo, supreme commander of the special agency Nerv.
+Shinji Ikari, the pilot of the mecha Eva-01, calls his cold and distant father Gendo, the supreme commander of the special agency Nerv.
 The call is suddenly cut off; the headquarters and Tokyo-3 are left without power.
 Nerv's Major Misato Katsuragi and her former boyfriend Ryoji Kaji become trapped in the elevator, while Dr. Ritsuko Akagi and other Nerv members systematically rule out the possibility of an accident, thus coming to the conclusion that the blackout is the result of sabotage by third parties in order to investigate the Nerv headquarters facility.
 The ninth in a series of enemies of humankind called Angels, Matarael, arrives at Tokyo-3.
-Shinji, along with his fellow pilots Rei Ayanami and Asuka Langley Soryu, enter through an air duct at Nerv, while Gendo and other Nerv members manage to activate the Evangelions manually without the aid of electricity.
-Shinji, Rei, and Asuka together manage to take down Matarael.
-The three pilots, lying on a knoll, see the lights of Tokyo-3 turn on again, while Shinji wonders what the reason is for the Angels to attack.
+Shinji, along with his fellow pilots Rei Ayanami and Asuka Langley Soryu, enters through an air duct at Nerv, while Gendo and other Nerv members manage to activate the Evangelions manually without the aid of electricity.
+Shinji, Rei, and Asuka together manage to take down Matarael, with Shinji delivering the killing blow from his rifle.
+The three pilots, lying on a knoll, see the lights of Tokyo-3 turn on again, while Shinji wonders what the reason is for the Angels' attacks.